 The UN’s Global Counter-Terrorism Strategy Review also notes the important contribution of women to the successful implementation of this strategy and encourages the participation and leadership of women in efforts to prevent and counter violent extremism and counter terrorism.
 Equally, there has been an increased focus by many governmental and non-governmental actors on preventing and countering violent extremism through a range of programmes going beyond the law enforcement and criminal justice processes associated with traditional counterterrorism efforts; this includes work in education, development, conflict prevention, mediation, strategic communications and human rights – women’s rights in particular – and gender equality.

-This conference will bring together counter-terrorism and Countering and Preventing Violent Extremism experts (CVE/PVE) alongside Women, Peace and Security (WPS) experts and practitioners as well as policy makers, strategic communications and development practitioners.
-It will explore the importance of focusing on women’s rights and gender equality in building societies that are conflict resilient and which value positive attributes including fairness, equality, pluralism and the rule of law.
-It will discuss how understandings of restrictive concepts of masculinity and femininity are being reinforced and utilised in driving violent extremism and CVE/PVE, potentially putting the gender equality agenda at risk.
-It will also share good practice and innovative approaches in shifting norms and attitudes to promoting gender equality, women’s participation, leadership and empowerment – lessons that can inform national and international responses to preventing and countering violent extremism and terrorism, both in the short and long term.
+This conference brought together counter-terrorism and Countering and Preventing Violent Extremism experts (CVE/PVE) alongside Women, Peace and Security (WPS) experts and practitioners as well as policy makers, strategic communications and development practitioners.
+It explored the importance of focusing on women’s rights and gender equality in building societies that are conflict resilient and which value positive attributes including fairness, equality, pluralism and the rule of law.
+It discussed how understandings of restrictive concepts of masculinity and femininity are being reinforced and utilised in driving violent extremism and CVE/PVE, potentially putting the gender equality agenda at risk.
+It also shared good practice and innovative approaches in shifting norms and attitudes to promoting gender equality, women’s participation, leadership and empowerment – lessons that can inform national and international responses to preventing and countering violent extremism and terrorism, both in the short and long term.